vonate5/class_LABS/Semana 6/25112021/readme.md

 ## Import Data as a csv
 ![](https://github.com/vonate5/class_LABS/blob/main/Semana%206/25112021/databricks_2.png)

-In the image above we import a new data source in Databricks, with that on the workspace, the platform allows you to work with the data.
+In the image above we import a new data source in Databricks.
+With that on your workspace, the platform allows you to work with the data an code in different languages, such as python or SQL

 ## Import data as a url
 In the following image, instead of importing the data set as a txt, we import a pre prepared notebook from a url and run each cell to see it works correctly.